Budget 2018 introduced Dividend Distribution tax on dividend from equity mutual funds.

 - The NAV at the time of purchase is Rs 500 under both schemes.

-- Any capital gains resulting from sale of units in the Growth or dividend schemes qualify for long term capital gains.
+- Any capital gains resulting from the sale of units in the Growth or dividend schemes qualify for long term capital gains.
 The assumption is that no units will be sold before 1 year.

 - I have assumed that your total income is comfortably higher than the basic tax exemption limit.